Certified TimberTech™ Platinum Builder

 Cost, Appearance, and Versatility Make Real Wood a Great Choice

-Cost: Looking for the natural beauty and warmth of a real wood deck?
-Look no further than a cedar or treated wood deck from Backyard Images Inc. A natural wood deck is not just beautiful, it also has a lower up-front cost than a composite or PVC deck which makes it a good choice for homeowners looking to save a little money.
+Cost: Looking for the natural beauty and warmth of real wood decking?
+A natural wood deck from Backyard Images Inc. might be exactly what you need.
+As an experienced wood deck builder, we understand how to bring out the best in every plank—creating decks that feel timeless and inviting.
+A natural wood deck isn’t just beautiful; it also has a lower up-front cost than composite or PVC decking, making it a smart choice for homeowners who want quality and charm without overspending.

-Durability: Choosing a cedar or pressure treated deck doesn’t mean you have to sacrifice durability.
-Cedar is naturally resistant to rot and insect damage, while treated wood is specially treated with chemicals to prevent decay, termites, and other pests.
-This means that your deck will last for many years to come, even with regular exposure to the elements.
+Durability: Choosing cedar or pressure-treated wood doesn’t mean compromising on strength.
+Cedar is naturally resistant to rot and insect damage, while treated wood is fortified to stand up to decay, termites, and other pests.
+This means your real wood decking will last for years, even under changing weather conditions.

-Versatility: In addition to their durability, cedar and treated wood decks are also incredibly versatile.
-They can be stained or painted to match any design scheme, and down the road if you want to change the look of your deck, unlike a composite or PVC deck, a cedar or treated wood deck can easily be transformed by sanding and applying a new coat of stain.
+Versatility: In addition to being durable, cedar and treated decks are remarkably versatile.
+They can be stained or painted to match any design style—and unlike composite materials, real wood decking can easily be refreshed down the road with a light sanding and new coat of stain.

 Consider the Pros and Cons of a Cedar Deck